Snowflake-Labs/terraform-provider-snowflake/docs/resources/row_access_policy.md

 ### Required

+- `argument` (Block List, Min: 1) List of the arguments for the row access policy.
+A signature specifies a set of attributes that must be considered to determine whether the row is accessible.
+The attribute values come from the database object (e.g. table or view) to be protected by the row access policy.
+If any argument name or type is changed, the resource is recreated. (see [below for nested schema](#nestedblock--argument))
+- `body` (String) Specifies the SQL expression.
+The expression can be any boolean-valued SQL expression.
+To mitigate permadiff on this field, the provider replaces blank characters with a space.
+This can lead to false positives in cases where a change in case or run of whitespace is semantically significant.
 - `database` (String) The database in which to create the row access policy.
+Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `(`, `)`, `"`
 - `name` (String) Specifies the identifier for the row access policy; must be unique for the database and schema in which the row access policy is created.
-- `row_access_expression` (String) Specifies the SQL expression.
-The expression can be any boolean-valued SQL expression.
+Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `(`, `)`, `"`
 - `schema` (String) The schema in which to create the row access policy.
-- `signature` (Map of String) Specifies signature (arguments) for the row access policy (uppercase and sorted to avoid recreation of resource).
-A signature specifies a set of attributes that must be considered to determine whether the row is accessible.
-The attribute values come from the database object (e.g. table or view) to be protected by the row access policy.
+Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `(`, `)`, `"`

 ### Optional